History of the Graduate Theological Foundation Part 1, as presented by Dr. John Morgan, former president of the GTF and longtime faculty member.

 During these early days as a continuing education institute for clergy and religious, the GTF offered an “experientially-directed” study/retreat program for individuals and small groups with a creative/experimental curriculum.
 Then, while developing a program for Anglican, Lutheran, and Catholic clergy in Indiana, the GTF moved to an “institution-directed” program with full on-site residency requirements, an established curriculum, and a defined faculty.
 Subsequently, and in response to participants' expressed desire for greater flexibility and range of educational opportunities, the GTF developed a “co-directed” program requiring only half residency at the GTF and the balance at various other institutions including Oxford and Rome, with a variety of curricular and faculty options.
 All of these developments have been in the spirit of responsiveness to the perceived needs of ministry professionals the GTF seeks to serve.

 The latest stage of development explained herein reflects the GTF’s commitment to nurture and enhance professional “self-directed” education.
-From an early experiential- based program to an institution-based program and then to a co-directed program, the GTF has now moved to a totally self-directed program which is in keeping with its commitment to address the educational needs of ministry professionals in the twenty-first century.
+From an early experiential- based program to an institution-based program and then to a co-directed program, the GTF has now moved to a more self-directed, online program which is in keeping with its commitment to address the educational needs of ministry professionals in the twenty-first century.

 The State of Indiana granted the Graduate Theological Foundation its corporate charter as a graduate institution to engage in advanced professional education for those in ministry, with correlated concerns of research and publication.
 Under its charter, the GTF conducts graduate programs and awards degrees to professionals already fully credentialed in a wide range of both faith-based and secular-oriented ministries.